ossf/fuzz-introspector/doc/sphinx/source/user-guides/index.rst

    **Why is it relevant to identify function-specific info?**

-   The assumption when looking for function-specific information is that you have paritular interest in a given function.
-The reasons you could have this is e.g. the function have particular criticality with respect to the threat model of the code, the code of the function is particular volatile and changes often so it's important to ensure fuzzing continues to analyse all corners of the function, or something third.
+   The assumption when looking for function-specific information is that you have particular interest in a given function.
+The reasons you could have this is e.g. the function has particular criticality with respect to the threat model of the code, the code of the function is particularly volatile and changes often so it's important to ensure fuzzing continues to analyse all corners of the function, or something third.